hanabi/hanabi.github.io/docs/variant-specific/extremely-ambiguous.md

   - Instead, Alice clues blue to Cathy, touching all 5 cards in Cathy's hand.
 Cathy knows that this means that she can play her slot 2 card.
   - Bob sees that Cathy's blue clue was unnecessary, because a number 1 clue could have cleanly gotten the sky 1.
 Since blue clues are only to be used as a last resort, this must be an *Unnecessary Blue Bluff*.
   - Bob blind-plays his *Finesse Position* card and it is a berry 1.
-  - Cathy knows that a *Play Clue* on slot 2 made Bob blind-play, so this must be a *Finesse* and Cathy must have the berry 2 to match Bob's blind-play.
+  - Cathy knows that a *Play Clue* on slot 2 made Bob blind-play, so this must be a *Finesse* and Cathy must have the berry 2 to connect to Bob's blind-play.
   - Cathy plays her slot 2 card as berry 2 and it is instead the sky 1.
 Cathy now knows that Alice performed an *Unnecessary Blue Bluff*.

 ### Advanced Conventions